 Five Things to Consider When Selecting an MLS Partner

 Over the past few years, outsourcing has moved from a transactional model to a more closely-knit value-driven partnership model, called Managed Services.
 Organizations increasingly expect their service providers to drive innovation and ensure functional alignment with core business goals.
-According to IAOP’s State of the Industry report on outsourcing, 59% of companies that outsource are building competencies that enable new business models.
+As per the Deloitte’s global outsourcing survey 2022, the last two years have been extraordinary in terms of growth, with organizations focused on expanding into new markets and tapping into new business models.

 A managed service model can serve different departments of an organization from – L&D to IT to Finance or Legal.
 Within the context of L&D, the past few years have witnessed the rise of a specialized form of managed services called Managed Learning Services (MLS).
 Managed learning services is an outsourcing model where an organization outsources all or some parts of their core L&D activities to a strategic partner.
 Some of the benefits companies expect when outsourcing activities in the L&D value chain include: